Cash On Hand For Emergency Purchases

 Cash for preparedness.
 It’s smart.
 Why?
 Because if and when the power goes out there will be no transactions with digital currency.

 This will also affect some stores and their ability to accept cash, but chances are that you will be able to find what you need and pay cash.

-Prepping and Preparedness (Level-1) is for up to one week of disruption.
+Prepping and Preparedness (Level-1) is for up to one or two weeks of disruption.
 While the world won’t end, your life could certainly be disrupted if the event lasts up to one week.